adamselby/nudge-automatic-update/readme.md

 Currently, this script does not account for or accommodate [deferring software updates](https://support.apple.com/guide/mdm/managing-software-updates-mdm02df57e2a/web#mdmfb8077b62), and assumes that updates are available to your users immediately.
 A future version of this script will allow for a configurable deferral period.

+### nudgeLatest

+`nudgeLatest` uses the generic macOS Jamf Patch item, which always reflects the most recent public version of macOS.
+This uses the Nudge Event `targetedOSVersionsRule` of **default**, ensuring that users on any version of macOS receive the Nudge Event.

 ## nudge.json

 Defines multiple values for a major release of macOS, including the about update URL, required installation dates, minimum OS versions, and targeted OS version in a JSON file that is read by Nudge, in order to enforce Software Updates to end users.
 This JSON file can be served directly from Git, or hosted on a static web server.